Ericeira vs Lisbon for remote workers in 2026

 Lisbon's hidden cost

 The commute.
 Between Chiado, Marvila, and Santos you burn 40+ minutes a day on metro or traffic.
-That compounds.
 The money you save on a car, you spend on schedule friction.

 Ericeira's hidden cost